$0 Down, $199 per Month!

 Candidates for orthodontic treatment include those with buck teeth, underbite, crossbite, misplaced midline, spacing and crowding problems.

 Correcting such teeth alignment issues is imperative.
-Other than its aesthetic consequence, having crooked and malpositioned teeth also pose problems on oral health.
-As they are difficult to clean, the risk of decay and gum diseases increases.
-They can also stress the chewing muscles that can cause headaches, temporomandibular jaw disorder, and neck, shoulder, and back pains.
+Other than its aesthetic consequence, having crooked and malpositioned teeth also pose problems to oral health.
+As they are difficult to clean, the risk of decay and gum disease increases.
+They can also stress the chewing muscles that can cause headaches; temporomandibular jaw disorder; and neck, shoulder, and back pains.

 There is no specified age when to correct the crooked teeth.
-Still, early treatment is recommended to prevent further complications.
+Still, early treatment can help prevent further complications.

 Orthodontic treatments can either be through fixed or removable appliances.
-Fixed orthodontic devices include braces, fixed space maintainers, and special fixed appliances.
-Removable orthodontic devices include aligners like Invisalign, removable space maintainers, palatal expanders, removable retainers, lip and cheek bumpers, jaw repositioning appliances, and headgears.
+Fixed orthodontic devices include braces, space maintainers, and other appliances.
+Removable orthodontic devices include aligners like Invisalign, removable space maintainers, palatal expanders, and removable retainers.
+Additionally, removable appliances include lip and cheek bumpers, jaw repositioning appliances, and headgear.

-Braces are the commonly tapped devices to help improve an individual’s orofacial appearance.
+Braces are common devices to help improve an individual’s orofacial appearance.
 This orthodontic appliance is made up of brackets which run along a wire.
-The brackets and wires then press against the teeth, resulting in minimal movements to straighten and align the teeth.
+The brackets and wires then press against the teeth.
+Applying pressure, braces provide minimal movements to straighten and align the teeth.

 Braces include different options — metal, clear or tooth-colored, lingual, or gold.
 With braces, the treatment period usually lasts, on average, 18 to 24 months.
 The time frame is dependent on the severity of the case and the response of the patient to the treatment program.

 Another popular option in the orthodontic treatment is clear aligners like Invisalign.
 Invisalign is a set of computer-generated trays which are “invisible” and removable.
 With this appliance, orthodontic treatment is less noticeable.